 Of course, history is just one aspect of this multi-faceted town.
 Interested in the arts?
 A few steps southeast of the Plaza, the non-profit Arts Guild of Sonoma displays work by its 40+ members, with exhibits changing monthly.
 And a block south of the Plaza, the Sonoma Valley Museum of Art features local, regional, national, and international artists.
 Past exhibits have included everything from student work in local art classes to furniture masterworks from the Fine Arts Museum of San Francisco and ceramics by Pablo Picasso.

 If a bit of retail therapy is more your cup of tea, Sonoma Plaza is the perfect place to browse and shop.
-Discover kitchen gadgets and décor at the Sign of the Bear, custom women’s clothing and accessories at Artifax, fair-traded treasures from around the world at Global Heart Fair Trade, novelty and fashion socks for the whole family at Sox de Vine, and yummy candy from your childhood as well as vintage-inspired toys, games, and books at Tiddle E. Winks Vintage 5 & Dime — and that’s just the start of the possibilities.
+Discover kitchen gadgets and décor at the Sign of the Bear, custom women’s clothing and accessories at Artifax, fair-traded treasures from around the world at Global Heart Fair Trade, novelty and fashion socks for the whole family at Socks on the Square, and yummy candy from your childhood as well as vintage-inspired toys, games, and books at Tiddle E. Winks Vintage 5 & Dime — and that’s just the start of the possibilities.
 Wander around, and discover the perfect gift or souvenir.

 It’s easy to explore downtown Sonoma on your own, but if you’d prefer a more focused approach, Sonoma Food Tour and Gourmet Food and Wine Tours-Sonoma offer guided walking tours, letting you sample the town’s amazing food and wine while gaining an insider’s understanding of local history, architecture, and inner workings.

 If you’d rather sit and be served, cookbook author Sondra Bernstein’s the girl & the fig restaurant presents innovative country food with a French passion; seating includes a beautiful garden patio.
 OSO Sonoma offers urban-chic décor and uncommon but delicious small plates, and a little southwest of the Plaza Tasca Tasca also features small plates, but with Portuguese flair.
 For more ideas, check our listings of Sonoma County restaurants and click on the city of Sonoma.

 Local tip: For a basic but delicious lunch, check out the sandwiches, salads, and soup of the day at Scandia Bakery, located five blocks west of the Plaza (and don’t forget desert — fans rave about their princess cake).